ON THIS PAGE

 City

-City representative will try to accommodate property owner schedule as much as reasonably possible.
+• City representative will try to accommodate homeowner schedule as much as reasonably possible.

-City representative Completes Property Owner Inspection form to document service line material, and meter location.
+• City representative Completes Homeowner Inspection form to document service line material, and meter location.

 Engineer

-Contractor schedules building inspection with property owner + City Representative.
+• Contractor schedules home inspection with homeowner + City Representative.

-Contractor discusses construction method and restoration with property owner + City Representative.
+• Contractor discusses construction method and restoration with homeowner + City Representative.

-Potholing, by making small excavation in the parkway in front of your building, may be performed prior to the start of the work if additional verification of your water service line material is required.
+• Potholing, by making small excavation in the parkway in front of your house, may be performed prior to the start of the work if additional verification of your water service line material is required.
 The location of potholing will be restored with grass as part of this work.

 Contractor -